 When I mention the words ‘Swedish pop’, you’re probably only thinking of one thing.
 ABBA remains Sweden’s largest cultural export.
 They’ve sold almost five hundred million records and have inspired a long-running stage show, two blockbuster films and even a museum.
-But Sweden has also produced Avicii, Zara Larsson, Robyn, Swedish House Mafia and The Cardigans.
-Furthermore, since 2008, it has also been home to the world’s largest music streaming service, Spotify.
+But Sweden has also produced the likes of Avicii, Swedish House Mafia and The Cardigans.
+Furthermore, since 2008, it has been home to Spotify, the world’s largest music streaming service.
 Sweden’s disproportionate contribution to world pop is the subject of a new BBC documentary, Flat Pack Pop: Sweden’s Music Miracle, produced and presented by music journalist James Ballardie.
-The programme centres around the short but prolific life of producer Krister ‘Dagge’ Volle (better known as ‘Denniz Pop’), one of the most influential musical brains you’ve probably never heard of.
+The programme centres around the short but prolific life of Krister ‘Dagge’ Volle (better known as ‘Denniz Pop’), one of the most influential musical brains you’ve probably never heard of.

 Denniz Pop grew up in a working class neighbourhood in Stockholm, starting his career at the underground Ritz nightclub in Örebro.
-With ABBA at the height of their popularity abroad, Sweden was fertile ground for new talent.
-State support picked up aspiring musicians, keen to capitalise on the country’s unlikely image as a home of pop music.
+With ABBA at the height of their popularity, Sweden was fertile ground for new talent.
+State support picked up aspiring musicians, keen to capitalise on Sweden’s unlikely image as the home of pop music.

-“Having ABBA meant the infrastructure was already in place,” Ballardie tells me over the phone, “so for Denniz Pop the circumstances were just right.”
+“Having ABBA meant the infrastructure was already in place,” Ballardie tells me over the phone, “so Denniz Pop grew up in the right place at the right time.”

-What started out as an experiment in the Stockholm underground soon blossomed into a genre of its own, and before long Denniz Pop and fellow Ritz DJs had founded their own record label, SweMix, a company that took hits from around the world and gave them a distinctly Swedish flavour.
+What started out as an experiment on the Stockholm club scene soon blossomed into a genre of its own.
+Before long Denniz Pop and his fellow DJs had founded their own record label, SweMix, a company that took hits from around the world and added a unique Swedish flavour.

 “It was part commune, part family,” says Ballardie, “and they used the Ritz as their barometer.”